I am broadly interested in Probabilistic Machine Learning, Perception and Geometry,

 a stream of intensity changes and their spatial coordinates.

-This sequence is used as the input for a novel asynchronous RNN-like architecture,
+This sequence is used as the input for a novel asynchronous RNN-like

 the Input-filtering Neural ODEs.